F5, Inc.: F5 NGINX

-As a part of the NGINX, Inc. acquisition in 2019, F5 offers a premium, enterprise-level version of NGINX with advanced features, multiple support SLAs, and regular software updates.
-Hourly and annual subscription options are available with multiple levels of support, professional services, and training.
+Since the NGINX, Inc. acquisition in 2019, F5 has offered an enterprise offering of NGINX with advanced features, multiple support SLAs, and regular software updates.

 F5 Distributed Cloud Services

 During F5 Agility 2022, F5 announced a new product offering being built on the platforms of BIG-IP, Shape Security, and Volterra.
-The first new product available to the market will be the SaaS-based Web Application and API Protection (WAAP) solution.
-F5 Distributed Cloud Services are SaaS-based security, networking, and application management services that enable customers to deploy, secure, and operate their applications in a cloud-native environment wherever needed–data center, multi-cloud, or the network or enterprise edge.
+The primary offering in this suite is the SaaS-based web application and API protection (WAAP).
+F5 Distributed Cloud Services enable organizations to deploy, secure, and manage their applications across various environments, including data centers, multi-cloud setups, and the network or enterprise edge.